 - excavation and analysis of materials that are discovered

 - analysis, curation, and storage of those materials

-- · museum display
+- museum display

-- · reconstruction of past environments, and
+- reconstruction of past environments, and

 - publication of the results of excavation.

-In order to achieve an Associate of Science degree with a specialization in Archaeology Technology, students must successfully complete core courses with a "C-" or better to meet specialization requirements.
+In order to achieve an Associate of Science degree in Archaeology Technology, students must successfully complete core courses with a "C-" or better to meet program requirements.
 Students planning to transfer to a four-year college should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF SCIENCE with specialization in ARCHAEOLOGY TECHNOLOGY
+ASSOCIATE OF SCIENCE ARCHAEOLOGY TECHNOLOGY